What Bugs Eat Magnolia Trees?

 • If entry holes are present, cut off the branch just below.

-• Collect all leaves and branches and burn or throw away as far away as possible.
+• Collect all leaves and branches and burn or throw them away as far away as possible.

 Mealybugs